No. 217 Squadron RAF: Mediterranean Operations

 In another incident, on 28 June 1942, the crew of a ditched Beaufort were rescued by an Italian CANT Z.506 seaplane.
 The rescued crew overpowered their Italian rescuers and the CANT was flown to Malta where the Italians were made prisoners of war.

+The crew were Lieutenant Edward Theodore 'Ted' Strever, South African Air Force, from Klerksdorp, South Africa.
+His navigator was an Englishman, 32-year-old Pilot Officer William Martin Dunsmore, Royal Air Force Volunteer Reserve, from Maghull, Merseyside.
+Two New Zealanders, 22-year-old Sergeant John Aston Wilkinson, from Auckland, and 26-year-old Sergeant Alexander Raymond Brown, from Timaru - both of the Royal New Zealand Air Force - were wireless operators/air gunners.

 No. 217 Squadron remained on Malta for two months, carrying out anti-shipping attacks across a wide section of the Mediterranean, reaching as far as Greece.
 These missions were very costly in terms of materiel and crew.
 On 3 July 1942, a mixed force of seven Bristol Beauforts escorted by five Bristol Beaufighters flying out of RAF Ta Kali was due to assault an Italian convoy south of the island of Zante in the Ionian Sea.
 However, two of the Beauforts failed to start; and another two were forced to turn back due to engine trouble.
 Of the remaining three, two of the aircraft were shot down by flak and the third aircraft, having been hit in the tail, crashed on return to Malta, with the loss of all three crews.
 Aircrew losses were so severe, that it was thought the squadron might be wiped out entirely.